 Once your visa is issued you should make sure that you check your visa is the right type of visa for you, and is of the correct length of time.
-You should report any errors to the Entry Clearance Officer (ECO) as it may not always be possible to correct any mistakes once you have left your country.
+You should report any errors to the Visa Application Centre (VAC) as it may not always be possible to correct any mistakes once you have left your country.

 You should check the vignette in your passport as well as your immigration decision letter.

-If you have applied for a Tier 4 (General) student visa you will need to check the following:
+If you have applied for a Student Visa you will need to check the following:

 - No working prohibition.

 - The Sponsor Licence Number (SLN) is correct.
 You can find this number on your Confirmation of Acceptance for Studies (CAS).
-Sometimes the ECO will write the CAS number instead of the SLN; this is OK as long as it is the correct CAS number.
+Sometimes the CAS number instead of the SLN will appear on vignette; this is OK as long as it is the correct CAS number.

 - Start date – in most instances the earliest your visa will be able to start is one month before the start date of the course (as stated on your CAS).
 If your course is less than 6 months (excluding pre-sessional courses) then the earliest time your visa will start is 7 days before the start date of your course.

 - Expiry/end date.
-If you are coming to study on a course for more than 6 months then the vignette in your passport will be valid for 30 days only.
-Once you arrive in the UK you will then be able to collect your visa which should cover the full length of your programme of study.
-Your immigration decision letter will tell you what the full length of your visa will be.
-There are Home Office guidelines which determine how much leave a Tier 4 student should be given.
+If you are coming to study on a course for more than 6 months, then the vignette in your passport will be valid for 90 days only.
+Once you arrive in the UK you will then be able to collect your BRP card which should cover the full length of your programme of study.
+If your BRP expires on 31 December 2024 but your permission to stay in the UK, as stated on your UKVI decision letter, allows you to stay longer, this is not an error.
+You will not need a BRP from 1 January 2025, you’ll be able to prove your immigration status online.
+There are Home Office guidelines which determine how much permission a student should be given.